talshorer/git-dissect/README.md

 ```
 Paths may be absolute or relative to the user's home directory.
 Not specifying `user` defaults to the current user.
-Not specifying `hostname` defaults to the host's key.
+Not specifying `hostname` defaults to the host's JSON key.
-It is possible to specify the same machine multiple types with different keys
+It is possible to specify the same machine multiple types with different JSON
-and paths.
+keys and paths.

 To set the configuration file, use `git dissect config`.
 Note: In order for `git-dissect` to work properly, the user must be able to